Saurav0310/springboot_ecs/README.md

   }
 }

-3- Now to execute the code go to github-action and run-workflow accordingly.
+3- Now to execute the code go to github-action and run-workflow .
+  - I have set input parameter so you can use to apply and destroy accordingly.
 ### To view Swagger 2 API docs

 Run the server and browse to localhost:8090/swagger-ui.html    #replace localhost:8090 inster loadbalancer url